 3. Critical Thinkers

-The process of careful evaluation or decision making.
+The process of careful evaluation or decision-making.
 Critical thinkers do this to determine the authenticity, accuracy, value, validity, or value of something.
 Instead of strictly breaking down information into parts, critical thinkers explore other elements that could have influenced the conclusion.

 4. Concrete Thinkers

 More often than not, this type of thinker prefers to think, understand, and apply factual knowledge.
 It is about thinking of objects or ideas as specific objects rather than as a theoretical representation of a general concept.
-It involves only practical thinking, always literal and to-the-point.
+It involves only practical thinking, always literal and to the point.

 5. Abstract Thinkers